williamouyang/okta.github.io/_source/docs/api/resources/authn.md

 #### Verify Duo Factor
 {:.api .api-operation}

-Verification of Dou factor is implemented as integration between OKTA api and Duo widget.
-The request starts with api call and then callback from the Duo widget and call to verification endpoint.
+Verification of the Duo factor is implemented as an integration between the OKTA API and Duo widget.
+The request starts with an API call and then callback from the Duo widget and call to the verification endpoint.

 ##### Request Example
 {:.api .api-request .api-request-example}